 Another hidden gem in the Singapore Airlines route map has always been Houston to Manchester.
 A great way to get to Europe…again we’ll see how this evolves post Covid, but assuming they reinstate this route, you could fly it for just 72k miles.
 A great hop across the pond

-Incredible Use of American Express Membership Rewards #6 –
+Best Ways to use American Express Membership Rewards #6 –

 Example: Roundtrip US to Europe in business class for just 88k miles.